 “When we were preparing to liberate houses of ISIS sex slaves, we had this saying — one fighter goes to rescue but many fighters will come back out,” she said.

 In Denmark, however, Joanna Palani was viewed as a danger.

-Of course, the gravity of her life choices have had permanent consequences on her social standing, both internationally and within her family.
+Of course, the gravity of her life choices have had permanent consequences on her standing, both internationally and within her family.
 She’s been well aware of the fact that war could feasibly land her in danger, but didn’t foresee being cast out by her own family as a result of her ideology.

 Perhaps most poignant was Palani’s admission that the fear, danger, and hatred experienced from her enemies on the battlefield were meager in comparison to the pain she felt when her own community abandoned her as a misguided anomaly once she returned home.

 The return to Europe proved more difficult than she thought, particularly because her financial and social troubles were compounded when the Danish government sentenced her to nine months in jail for fighting as an unofficial soldier, a ban from leaving the country, and the removal of her passport.